emwap/signature-paper/paper.md

 The Signature language allows the programmer to express the mapping of individual arguments separately.

-- typed language, type safety of Feldspar is preserved.
 - specify how the compiler should treat each argument, and result.
     - naming arguments, for readability and debugging.
     - control data representation from a performance perspective.
     - potentially generate interface code to bridge different representation formats.
     - the signature code does not become a wrapper around the original function, instead it is fused with the function body
     - since the signature is added before optimization, it can possibly enable more optimizations.

+Like the Feldspar language, the Signature language is a typed embedded domain specific language, embedded in Haskell.
+The Signature language preserves the type safety of the Felspar language.

 The basic combinators `lam`, `res` and `ptr`, are used for argument positions and the result respectively.